kubeshark/docs/src/pages/en/automation_hooks.md

 }
 ```

-The hook `onItemCaptured` is an OSI L7 network hook that is called whenever a TCP/UDP stream is captured, reassembled
-and successfully dissected by one of the protocol parsers of **Kubeshark**.
-This hook is relatively less
+The hook `onItemCaptured` is an OSI L7 network hook that is called whenever a TCP/UDP stream is captured, reassembled and successfully dissected by one of the protocol parsers of **Kubeshark**.

-triggered than the `onPacketCaptured` hook.
-Since multiple packets translate into an HTTP request-response pair,
-a Kafka publish, a Kafka consume or an AMQP exchange declare.
-The item's scope is determined by the corresponding
+This hook is triggered less compared to the `onPacketCaptured` hook, since multiple packets translate into a protocol-level message (e.g. an HTTP request-response pair, a Kafka publish, a Kafka consume or an AMQP exchange declare).

-application layer protocol as one can imagine.
-For example; an HTTP request-response pair contains a lot parameters
-while an AMQP exchange declare is quite a simple message.
+The item's scope is determined by the corresponding application layer protocol as one can imagine.
+For example; an HTTP request-response pair contains a lot parameters   while an AMQP exchange declare is quite a simple message.

 > The call to hook `onItemCaptured` does not depend on user's action, it's sourced from network traffic capture.